 Further details can be found in TS 32.158 [2].

 Multiple validation jobs can run in parallel, even if the planned configurations target the same portions of the current configuration.

-Editor's note: Clarify that the validation result is valid only when it is produced.
-Wheen the current configuration changes or the plan is updated the result is outdated.

-Editor's note: Clarify that planned configurations and planned configuration groups should be locked during validation.
+To provide a consistent result, a planned configuration or planned configuration group (incl. its members) cannot be modified during validation, or more precisely when the "jobState" of the validation job has either of the following values: "RUNNING", "CANCELLING".
+Modification requests shall be rejected.

-6.16 Managing activations
+6.14 Managing activations

 Activation of a planned configuration is requested by MnS consumers and performed by MnS producers.
 To request activation the MnS consumer needs to create an activation job on the MnS producer.
 Each job is identified by an identifier.
 The identifier is assigned by the MnS producer.